KC-Schultz-93/instrument_app/README_DEV.md

 subscribes to `theme_mgr.themeChanged` and calls `apply_theme` whenever the user switches themes.

+Note: The legacy package `instrument_app.widgets` is deprecated.
+Use `instrument_app.ui` for all reusable UI components.
+A temporary shim remains to ease migration, but it may be removed in a future release.

 ## Adding a new card or panel

 1. Implement the widget in `instrument_app/ui/`.